Mixed twistor D-modules: Mixed twistor -modules

-We shall introduce mixed twistor $D$-module (Definition \ref{df;11.4.3.30}).
-It is not formally parallel to that for mixed Hodge module in \cite{saito2}.
+We shall introduce mixed twistor $D$-modules (Definition \ref{df;11.4.3.30}).
+The definition is not completely parallel to that for mixed Hodge modules in \cite{saito2}.
 It is partially because we are concerned with only graded polarizable objects.
-Since we shall show that a mixed twistor $D$-module is expressed as the gluing of some admissible variation of mixed twistor structures (Subsections \ref{subsection;11.4.3.41} and \ref{subsection;11.4.3.40}), it can be regarded as a twistor version of mixed Hodge module.
+Since we shall later prove that any mixed twistor $D$-module is expressed as a gluing of some admissible variations of mixed twistor structures (\S\ref{subsection;11.4.3.41} and \S\ref{subsection;11.4.3.40}), as expected, mixed twistor $D$-modules can be regarded as a twistor version of mixed Hodge modules.